CordeiroLucas/100days-tocode-python/day22/readme.md

 - Create the Screen [0K]
 - Create and move the paddle [OK]
 - Create another paddle [OK]
-- Create the Ball and make it Move
+- Create the Ball and make it Move [OK]
-- Detect Collision with Wall and Bounce
+- Detect Collision with Wall and Bounce [OK]
 - Detect Collision with Paddle
 - Detect when Paddle Misses
 - Keep Score